Diffusion along chains of normally hyperbolic cylinders: An algorithmic construction of pseudo-orbits

-The compatibility between the orientation of the splitting arcs and the direction of the twist of the map $\ha\ph$ will enable us to avoid any use of the Poincar\'e recurrence theorem, opening up the possibility for applications to explicitly estimate drifting times (possibly using computer-assisted methods.)
+The compatibility between the orientation of the splitting arcs and the direction of the \twist of the map $\ha\ph$ enables us, via the following result, to prove the existence of diffusing pseudo-orbits without the use of the Poincar\'e recurrence theorem.

+\begin{prop} Let $\jC$ be a $\de$-good cylinder.
+Assume the setting of Proposition~\ref{prop:tamecyl}, and the compatibility condition (VG).